-If your child needs an accommodation due to a disability to enjoy our camp, please contact the Community Programs Coordinator Nick Pangio at: (614) 292-2115 or pangio.3@osu.edu
+If your child needs an accommodation due to a disability to enjoy our camp, please contact the Camp Recky Office at 614-688-8787 or camprecky@osu.edu.

-Accommodation request forms can also be found at: https://recsports.osu.edu/programs/summer-camp.
-To ensure that we have ample time to review the request and schedule appropriate accommodations request are due for review by May 5, 2023.
+Accommodation request forms can also be found online.
+To ensure that we have ample time to review the request and schedule appropriate accommodations request are due for review by May 2, 2025.
 Forms submitted after this date will not be accepted.

 If your child is in need of one-on-one assistance, paraprofessional aides are required to attend camp with your child.
 We require all aides attending camp to undergo required background checks through the university which will be paid for through our department.
-We will need notice for this specific request by May 5, 2023.
+We will need notice for this specific request by May 2, 2025.